Richmond.gov.uk

 The DHP form guidance notes(pdf, 24KB) for the form are also available.
 It is important that you read them.

-Apply for Discretionary Housing Payment
+Apply for a Housing Payment

 What happens next